agrc/agency-website/pillars/solutions/level-1/government.md

 ### UGRC has done the hard work for you

-UGRC aggregates data from the cities and counties of Utah.
-This data can be used in support of agency business goals
+UGRC aggregates data such as roads and address points from the cities and counties of Utah.
+This data can be used to geolocate your data for further analysis.

 ### Resources